Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 “My locksmith is worried there may be asbestos in my apartment door… what’s up with that?”

-If your unit entry door is a fire door (common on the Gold Coast), drilling for locks can become an asbestos and compliance issue.
+If your unit entry door is a fire door, drilling for locks can become an asbestos and compliance issue.
 Here’s what your locksmith is looking at — and why.
+Updated April 2026 to include the active Pyropanel FRB alert and the 1999 Korab/Pyrokor recall.

 In Queensland apartments, the “front door” is usually a fire door set.
-Some fire doors (old and, in limited cases, newer supply chains) can involve asbestos risk if the core is disturbed.
+Some fire doors — including doors installed in buildings constructed before 1990, doors from a recalled supply window in 1993–1998, and doors installed as recently as 2025 — can involve asbestos risk if the core is disturbed.

 So when a locksmith says, “I’m not drilling that until we check,” it’s not being difficult — it’s a risk control decision.
 Drilling, boring, morticing, enlarging holes, or cutting into a fire door can create two separate problems:

-This article clarifies: what your locksmith is looking for, what “white dust” does and does not mean, what Queensland guidance says, and what the safest next step usually is.
+This article clarifies: the three confirmed risk windows, what your locksmith is looking for, what white dust does and does not mean, what Queensland guidance says, and what the safest next step usually is.

-Why your unit entry door is often a fire door (Gold Coast apartments)
+Why your unit entry door is usually a fire door

-In all Queensland apartment buildings (Class 2 buildings), each unit needs to be fire-separated.
-That commonly means the main unit entrance is a fire resistant door set — not just a standard door leaf.
+In all Queensland apartment buildings (Class 2 buildings under the NCC), each unit must be fire-separated from the common corridor.
+That almost always means the main unit entrance is a fire resistant door set — not just a standard door leaf.

-That’s why locksmiths take a different approach on apartment doors than they would on a typical internal door.
+That’s why locksmiths take a fundamentally different approach on apartment doors than they would on a typical internal door.
+See: Chapter 05 — Fire Door Smart Locks in the Smart Lock Buyer’s Guide.

 What your locksmith is worried about